Tazegul/ADCS-ESC-Vuln-Research/ESC1/readme.md

 ## Mitigations and Best Practices

-* It is recommended to require CA manager approval for critical templates. </br>
+It is recommended to distrupt the [Misconfiguration Condition](#misconfiguration-condition) algorithm.